 All optional field courses (except for non-residential UK field courses) incur additional costs which vary depending on a number of factors, including but not limited to destination and the number of students participating.

-- Tropical Rainforest Biology Field Course - Borneo: £850
+- Tropical Forest Ecology and Conservation Field Course - Borneo: £850

 Future years may fluctuate because of accommodation and internal transport costs.
 Students are responsible for the cost of their own flights.